zjpeters/advancedStatisticsForNeuroscience/examPreparationASN.md

 $$

 Where $N$ is the number of distinct categories the observations are binned into, $i$ is all of the integers between {${1,...,N}$}, $n_i$ is the number observed in each bin, and $n_e$ is the number expected per bin.

+### Questions from exam

+- For t-test, f-test, chi-squared, and KS, know what each is testing

+---

 ## Measures for pairwise association